BHCSSD/10.2.1-Von-Neumann-Architecture/README.md

 ## Your presentation must include (10 pts)
 1. A block diagram of a stereotypical von Neumann machine
-2. A roll over label of each block
+2. A rollover label for each block
     - naming the part
     - describing what it does in your own words
     - a picture of the component